NREL/EnergyPlus/design/FY2021/NFP-Spaces.md

   * Internal gains attached directly to a Space.
   * Internal gains attached to a Zone apportioned by Space floor area.
   * Floor area for each Space.
-  * Walls and other surfaces would only be reported at the Space level for FullGeometry Spaces.
+  * Walls and other surfaces would only be reported at the Space level for full geometry Spaces.

 ## Engineering Reference ##